 3. Go to the Settings -> Scheduling menu and make sure the Start Time of your webinar is set (in the future).

 4. When the uploaded video has been transcoded, go to the Live Management menu.
 The page will now contain a ‘Pseudo-Live Stream’ panel: choose your pseudo-live configuration and press the ‘Enable Pseudo-Live Stream’ button.
-You can set the following options:
+You can set the following option:

 - Intro Seconds: the exact number of seconds your intro lasts (minimum is 20 seconds).
-Clevercast will already start broadcasting the intro before the start time of your event, to make sure the player can buffer sufficiently on all devices.
+Clevercast will already start broadcasting the intro before the start time of your webinar, to make sure the player can buffer sufficiently on all devices.

 5. At the scheduled start time of your webinar, Clevercast will automatically start streaming.
 The video becomes available to your viewers as a live stream.
 When the video has finished, Clevercast sets the live module to ended or paused.